 If your sister cheated you out of your inheritance, there’s a lot you can do.
 You have legal options available and an estate lawyer will likely be able to get the money and property back for you.

-You can try to recover stolen inheritance by requesting your sister to restore or return it back to the estate.
+Before you hire a lawyer, you can try to recover stolen inheritance yourself by asking your sister to restore or return it back to the estate.